ippocratis/Termux-scripts/README.md

 # Termux-scripts
-Perform root android tasks not provides by the UI in termux
+Perform root android tasks not provided by the android UI in termux